• Skip to main content

 Our physical environment, the steps of the task, the sensory input we’re feeling, and the mental load of focusing on the task and remembering its scope give context to what we’re doing.
 And they all need our mental presence and attention,

-Let’s take washing the dishes for example.
+Let’s take washing the dishes, for example.

 • The scene of the event is the kitchen, with all the noises and smells it comes with.
-There’s the sensory feeling of water, soap, sponges, rubber gloves.
+There’s the sensory feeling of water, soap, sponges, and rubber gloves.

 • Maybe there’s a podcast, audiobook or some music going on in the background to help us focus.